Mello Music Group: 2016–Present: Recent Releases

 In 2016, Mello Music Group released new albums from Mr. Lif, Ugly Heroes, Oddisee, Open Mike Eagle & Paul White, Lando Chill, Kool Keith, L'Orange, Chris Orrick, and Apollo Brown & Skyzoo.

 In 2019, Homeboy Sandman signed to Mello Music Group.

 Distribution

-From the label's inception, they were distributed by Fat Beats Records.
-In 2015, Mello Music Group switched distribution to The Orchard.
+From the label's inception, releases were distributed by Fat Beats Records.
+In 2015, Mello Music Group switched distribution to the Orchard.
+In 2024, Mello Music Group entered into distribution with Redeye Worldwide.

 Style and genres

 Mello Music Group has released a number of purely instrumental albums, many of which are the side projects of hip hop producers associated with the label.
 The label also focuses on the hip hop music of various scenes, including Detroit hip hop.
 In 2012 MTV Hive described MMG as having "dedication to intelligent, street-wise boom bap... these artists make attainable music that doesn’t find them praising their jewelry or stunting on private jets.
 Instead, they talk about real-life issues that relate to everyday listeners — paying bills, raising children, and finding inner peace."